gkudos/qgis-cartodb/README.md

 * Create new tables.
 * Add new attributes.
-* Get visualizations or cartoCSS styles.
+* Get visualizations or CartoCSS styles.

 ## Help Wanted